Sign In Register

 Is Plymouth a Good Place to Live?

-Based on current data, Plymouth receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include affordable housing.
+Based on current data, Plymouth receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low crime rates, affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment.
 Plymouth offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs